SainsburyWellcomeCentre/minimal-mistakes/_pages/visualisation.md

   - image_path:  /assets/images/home/masiv.jpg
     alt: "MaSIV"
     title: "Visualisation: MaSIV"
-    excerpt: "This MATLAB-based package loads a downsampled image stacks but presents the user with full-res data as they zoom in.
+    excerpt: "This MATLAB-based package loads downsampled image stacks but presents the user with full-res data as they zoom in.
 MaSIV is stable but can only display a single channel at once.
 Extendable via plugins."
     url: "https://github.com/alexanderbrown/masiv"
     btn_label: "Repo"
     btn_class: "btn--primary"